Jesse Scholtens: Chicago White Sox

 On December 20, 2022, Scholtens signed a minor league contract with the Chicago White Sox organization.
 He was assigned to the Triple-A Charlotte Knights to begin the 2023 season.
 On April 7, 2023, Scholtens was selected the 40-man roster and promoted to the major leagues for the first time.
-He made 26 appearances (11 starts for the White Sox during his rookie campaign, compiling a 1-9 record and 5.29 ERA with 58 strikeouts across 85 innings pitched.
+He made 26 appearances (11 starts for the White Sox during his rookie campaign, compiling a 1–9 record and 5.29 ERA with 58 strikeouts across 85 innings pitched.

 On February 27, 2024, It was announced that Scholtens would undergo Tommy John surgery and miss the entire 2024 season.
 On August 2, 2025, Scholtens was activated from the injured list and optioned to Triple-A Charlotte.
 He was designated for assignment the following day, after the team acquired Bryan Hudson and Elvis Peguero.

 Tampa Bay Rays

 On August 4, 2025, Scholtens was claimed off waivers by the Tampa Bay Rays.
+He made two appearances for Tampa Bay, posting an 0-1 record and 5.40 ERA with 12 strikeouts across 8 1/3 innings pitched.

+Scholtens was optioned to the Triple-A Durham Bulls to begin the 2026 season.